 MAGES/Ph.D. in History

-The curriculum includes a total of three years (60 credits) of course work drawn from MAGES program and the History department.
-In the belief that the complexities of world affairs, no less than the demands of an academic career, recommend breadth in graduate education, this program is designed to provide a strong interdisciplinary foundation for more advanced, specialized work in German history.
+The curriculum includes a total of three years (60 credits) of course work drawn from MAGES program and the Department of History.
+In the belief that the complexities of world affairs, no less than the demands of an academic career, recommend breadth in graduate education, this program is designed to provide a strong interdisciplinary foundation for more advanced, specialized work in European history.

-Candidates for this degree must complete all requirements for the MAGES degree with the following variations:
+Candidates complete all requirements for both the Ph.D. in History and the MAGES degree requirements with the following variations: